fbpx

 Tuning a piano by ear involves playing intervals and setting them so they are not pure – setting them so they create beats; beats that we hear and compare to other beats.

-I have created a simple ear training test and exercise that will tell you right now if you have the ear to tune pianos.
+We have created a simple ear training test and exercise that will tell you right now if you have the ear to tune pianos.
 But don’t worry.
-If you don’t, I can help.
+If you don’t, we can help.

 Equal Beating Intervals in Equal Temperament